Bortus-AI/Universal-S3-File-Version-Pruner/README.md

 # Universal S3 File Version Pruner Script

-This script is designed to clean up non-current (older) versions of objects within a specific prefix in an S3-compatible storage bucket.
-This can be helpful if you're using versioning in your bucket and want to remove outdated versions of files to save on storage costs.
+The purpose of this script is to streamline the management of your S3-compatible storage buckets by automating the cleanup of non-current (older) versions of files.
+Specifically targeting files with a designated prefix, it is an essential tool for optimizing storage space and reducing costs—particularly useful for services like Backblaze B2, where version control cannot be fully disabled.
+By purging outdated file versions, the script ensures a more efficient and cost-effective data storage solution.

 ### **Disclaimer: Always test scripts like this in a safe environment before running them on production data to prevent accidental data loss.**